-Alma Autism – supporting and journeying with families and churches to assist, include, support and raise awareness of the spiritual needs of people with Autism.
+Alma Autism – supporting and journeying with families and churches to assist, include, support and raise awareness of the spiritual needs of Autistic people.

-Alma Autism is based in London offering online support, home visits and reaching out to churches all over the country with talks and seminars.
+Alma Autism raises awareness via online platforms and reaching out to churches all over the country with talks and seminars.

 Alma Autism was created due to the lack of awareness and support for the spiritual needs of autistic people.
 To find out more about us, click on the button below.